bumptech/nitro/docs/nitro.md

 **Q: What about other platforms?**

-There are only a few places where Nitro does something linux-specific (like eventfd vs. pipe), so porting to other POSIX systems should be easy and we're going to have Mac OS X, iOS, and Android soon.
+Porting to other POSIX (*BSD) systems should be easy and we're going to have iOS and Android soon.

 **Q: What about Windows?**